Mnemonic Techniques - the Roman Room - Method of Loci (MoL)

 2–3 field marks…and your brain supplies the rest automatically!

-Don’t exceed your “palace clarity limit”
+Don’t exceed your “room clarity limit”

 For speed learning: